 The speakers are (in order of who speaks first) speaking: MSA, Moroccan, Algerian, Tunisian, Sudanese, Egyptian, Palestinian, Jordanian, Lebanese, Syrian, Iraqi, Qatari, Bahraini, Saudi, and Yemeni.

-If you haven’t studied Arabic, try to listen to the different accents.
+If you haven’t studied Arabic, try to listen to different accents.
 Some are more florid, and some are more guttural.
 Some of this, of course, is just different people’s personal style of speaking.

 If you have studied Arabic, it’s fun to try to listen to the specific accents and words used that are different.